dmmltech/thurman/README.md

 Thurman is a starter app that I built to speed up development on projects that need blogging enabled without having to worry about multiple platforms.
 All features and stylings are pretty basic to allow for maximum flexibility.

 ###### Current Features
 - Scheduled Posts
+- Post to Twitter
-- Commenting system
+- Multi-level commenting system
 - Multi-level categories
 - Tagging
 - Dynamic pages